Phil Wong

 Design is not static.
 It’s very dynamic and changes from generation to generation.
 Once you learn about design, it changes your whole perspective.

-I have more than 30 years of intercontinental experience, learning and expanding my expertise not just in North America, but in many other regions.
-My design philosophy is very simple.
+Phil has more than 30 years of intercontinental experience, learning and expanding his expertise not just in North America, but in many other regions.
+His design philosophy is very simple.
 It can be summed up in three words: zero to one.
-Going from nothing to something, the true essence of innovation.
-No gimmicks, very straight-forward, presented in one concise sentence so that the client very clearly understands my design rationale.
-I focus on three primary elements in my design projects – functionality, practicality, and aesthetics.
-The worldwide design movement has evolved to so-called “manipulation of space”, it has been exciting to see interior design become a mature discipline since the turn of the 21st century.
+Going from nothing to something—the true essence of innovation.
+No gimmicks, very straightforward, presented in one concise sentence so that the client very clearly understands his design rationale.
+He focuses on three primary elements in his design projects: functionality, practicality, and aesthetics.
+The worldwide design movement has evolved to the so-called “manipulation of space.”
+Phil finds it exciting to see interior design become a mature discipline since the turn of the 21st century.

 My Services: Interior design.